 Crime and Punishment

-5. Getting off scot-free originated when a school boy shot a solider in Edinburgh.
+5. Getting off scot-free originated when a schoolboy shot a soldier in Edinburgh.
 It was a public holiday and everyone had the day off, except, of course, for the schoolboys who had to be educated.
-As a state of protest some schoolboys barricaded their bedrooms and refused to go to school.
-When the army stepped in to calm things down, a young school boy picked up a gun and killed a solider.
-Fortunately for the boy he was a lord’s son and therefore no punishment was given.
+As a state of protest, some schoolboys barricaded their bedrooms and refused to go to school.
+When the army stepped in to calm things down, a young schoolboy picked up a gun and killed a soldier.
+Fortunately for the boy, he was a lord’s son and therefore no punishment was given.
 When this news travelled down to England they made jokes about the Scottish Capital and the saying “getting off scot-free” was born.

 6. John Knox is buried in car parking space 23.
 John Knox, a famous Protestant Reformer who died in 1572, was buried in St. Giles Kirkyard.
-As with many urban cemeteries it was tarmaced over years ago and is now property of the High Court of Scotland.
+As with many urban cemeteries, it was tarmacked over years ago and is now the property of the High Court of Scotland.
 A plaque has been placed in car parking space 23 to show the burial site of Knox.

 7. Edinburgh had the world’s first fire brigade.
 In 1824, led by James Braidwood, the world’s first municipal fire service was formed.
 After a series of devastating fires in the Old Town, this fire brigade was formed.
 Eight years before Braidwood headed to London to create a fire service there as well.

 8. Edinburgh’s nickname “Auld Reekie” doesn’t actually come from the smell of the city at a time of overcrowding but originates from the words “Old Smokey”.
 Old Smokey was a common name back when Edinburgh ran on coal and trains going in and out of the city covered the air in thick smoke.